Kwara State College of Arabic and Islamic Legal Studies, Ilorin

 Kwara State College of Arabic and Islamic Legal Studies Ilorin, was established by the Kwara State Government through an act in 1992.
 The college is one out of 4 that are affiliated to the Bayero University in Kano, Nigeria.

 Kwara State College of Arabic and Islamic legal studies was established by the state's Muslim community to provide the college and other similar institutions with a place to acquire arts and Islamic education.

 On September 7, 2020, The National Board for Technical Education (NBTE) approved the college to begin National Diploma (ND) programme.

+The college is currently affiliated to Kwara State University (KWASU) for its regular diploma and sandwich degree programmes.

 Rename

 On 1 September 2022 the state owned college was rename from her former name to a new name as College of Arabic, Islamic, Legal and Management Studies (CAILMS), the new name was made known by the deputy Registrar of the college.